 How can analytics, smart grid, energy efficiency and demand response all fit together?

 Croucher: They’re connected because they all come from consumer choice and are about consumer control.
-If we tell customers, “You can’t do this because we can’t manage it,” we’ll lose out on being their energy advisor.
-With smart meters, most utilities rushed to ensure this information was presented to its customers, but so what?
+If we tell customers, “You can’t do this because we can’t manage it,” we’ll lose out on being their energy adviser.
+With smart meters, most utilities rushed to ensure this information was presented to their customers, but so what?
 If you don’t give customers the tools and options to control their usage, they won’t be interested.

 Can you give me some examples of how data-rich utility companies can use smart grid to complement and facilitate a city becoming smart?

 Croucher: Use analytics to figure out how big of a system you need to build, and make sure you’re asking the right questions: Do we need to oversize the system?
-Do we need to re-think sizing parameters, especially in a declining usage environment?
+Do we need to rethink sizing parameters, especially in a declining usage environment?
 Can we deploy programs to particularly troublesome areas?
 What approach is cost-efficient?

-And don’t view “smart” as just making things cheaper or using less water or electricity: For example, how can you alert people that there’s an accident around the corner using street-lighting?
+And don’t view “smart” as just making things cheaper or using less water or electricity: For example, how can you alert people that there’s an accident around the corner using street lighting?
 The smart city concept is so much more than just efficiency in consumption.
 It’s about information; how can we quickly transfer the correct information to citizens so that they can help make smart decisions.
 That will be how you make the city more efficient.